velvia/links/rust.md

 I was hoping [cargo-with](https://github.com/cbourjau/cargo-with) would allow us to run above dtrace command with the name of the bench output, but alas it doesn't seem to work with bench.
 (NOTE: they are working on a PR to fix this! :)

-NOTE: The built in `cargo bench` requires nightly Rust, it doesn't work on stable!
 I highly recommend for benchmarking to use [criterion](https://github.com/bheisler/criterion.rs), which works on stable and has extra features such as gnuplot, parameterized benchmarking and run-to-run comparisons, as well as being able to run for longer time to work with profiling such as dtrace.

 #### Memory/Heap Profiling